atomist-attic/developer-tutorials/tutorials/adding-pack-checkstyle.md

 If we now commit to our test repository, we will get a couple of errors.
 The current Checkstyle integration uses the Sun coding guidelines for Java, so we get something like this:

 ![review comments](../images/review-comments.png)

+Adding static analysis review is, as you can see, a breeze with Atomist.